aws-amplify/learn/content/posts/2019-09-02-transilator/index.md

 ---
 title: How to Build an AI Enabled Natural Language Synthesization Chrome Extension
 description: 'Transilator is a Chrome extension that translates and then synthesizes text on your screen to natural sounding speech.
-In this tutorial, I'll show you how I built it.'
+In this tutorial, I will show you how I built it.'
 banner: './banner.jpg'
 authorIds:
   - nader-dabit